-Our effective income tax rate was 22% for the three and six months ended May 3, 2003 compared to 28% for the same prior year periods.
-The decrease in the effective tax rate was due to a shift in the mix of worldwide profits and the discontinuance of goodwill amortization in the first quarter of fiscal 2003 as a result of our adoption of Financial Accounting Standards Board Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets."
+Our effective income tax rate was 22% for the three and nine months ended August 2, 2003 compared to 21% and 25% in the three and nine months ended August 3, 2002.
+The decrease in the effective tax rate in the nine month period ended August 2, 2003 compared to the same period in the prior year was due to a shift in the mix of worldwide profits and the discontinuance of goodwill amortization in the first quarter of fiscal 2003 as a result of our adoption of Financial Accounting Standards Board Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets."